mozilla-releng/mozilla-linux-pkg-manager/README.md

 ## Building and Installing a Python Wheel

-The `mozilla-deb-pkg-manager` package can be packaged into a wheel file, making it easy to distribute and install.
-Here's how to build the wheel file using Poetry and then install it using pip.
+The `mozilla-deb-pkg-manager` package can be packaged into a wheel file for distribution and installation.

 ### Building the Wheel
-To build a `.whl` file, you first need to use Poetry's build system.
-This process will package your application and its dependencies into a wheel file, which is a built distribution format for Python packages.

 1. **Navigate to the Project Directory**: Open your terminal and navigate to the directory where your project is located.

-2. **Build the Package**: Run the following command to build the wheel file:
-    ```bash
-    poetry build
-    ```
-    This command will create a `dist` folder in your project directory containing the wheel file (`.whl`).
+2. **Build the Package**: Execute `poetry build` to create the wheel file.
+This will generate a `dist` folder in your project directory containing the `.whl` file, whose name may vary based on the version and build.

 ### Installing the Wheel File
-Once the wheel file is built, you can install it using pip.
-This makes your CLI tool available system-wide (or within your virtual environment if you have one activated).

-1. **Navigate to the `dist` Directory**: Change to the `dist` directory where your `.whl` file is located.
+1. **Navigate to the `dist` Directory**: Move to the `dist` directory where the `.whl` file is located.
-    ```bash
-    cd dist
-    ```

-2. **Install the Wheel File**: Use pip to install the wheel file.
-Assuming your wheel file is named `mozilla_deb_pkg_manager-0.1.0-py3-none-any.whl`, you would use the following command:
+2. **Install the Wheel File**: Use `pip install [wheel-file-name]` to install the package.
+Replace `[wheel-file-name]` with the actual name of the wheel file generated during the build process.
-    ```bash
-    pip install mozilla_deb_pkg_manager-0.1.0-py3-none-any.whl
-    ```
-    Replace `mozilla_deb_pkg_manager-0.1.0-py3-none-any.whl` with the actual name of your wheel file.

 ### Using the Installed Package
-After installation, you can use the package from anywhere on your system, as long as you are running the Python interpreter where it was installed.
+After installation, the package can be used from anywhere on your system, provided you are running the Python interpreter where it was installed.
+For example:

-For example, to run the cleanup operation for nightly packages older than 5 days, execute:

 ```bash
 mozilla-deb-pkg-manager clean-up --channel nightly --retention-days 5